capacitor-community/background-geolocation/README.md

 ```

 ### Android
-Import the plugin in `MainActivity.java`:
+If you are using Capacitor v2, you must import the plugin in `MainActivity.java`.
+This step is __not__ required for Capacitor v3.

 ```java
 import com.equimaps.capacitor_background_geolocation.BackgroundGeolocation;